usagi123/My-WP-blog-theme/README.md

 Successor of [Nishiro fansub theme](https://github.com/usagi123/Nishiro-fansubs-theme)

-Build from stratch so probably missing lots of standard features.
+Build from ground up so probably missing lots of standard features.
 Will add when needed.

 Gallery template use in conjunction with Jetpack plugin and Gutenberg editor gallery feature.